PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 _INSERT IMAGE OF BOOSTNOTE_

 Boostnote has a lot of options for customizing from font size and theme to editor keymap.
 I can create my own unique editor and interface.
 Also, it has a very simple interface which everyone can easily understand.
 As for the functionality, Boostnote offers two types of notes:

-  - markdown note - which can be exported to HTML
+  - markdown note - can hold only one note in markdown
-  - snippet - snippet
+  - snippet - can hold multiple snippets of code

+Also, it's very easy to setup a cloud storage so you can use Boostnote on multiple devices.

+As for the iOS and Android

 Overall, I really like Boostnote, and personally, I think that this is the best note-taking app for programmers.